redjax/redkb/docs/programming/python/dynaconf/index.md

 !!! warning

     This guide uses the term "environment variables" to describe non-sensitive app configurations, like the timezone or logging level.
 For local development, it is acceptable to use a `.secrets.toml` file, but in Production you should always load from a secure vault of some sort.
-Leaving password in plain text anywhere in the environment is bad practice, and should be avoided even when self-hosting.
+Leaving passwords & other secrets in plain text anywhere in the environment is bad practice, and should be avoided even when self-hosting.

 Dynaconf will start reading at the current path `./` for `.toml` files, and if no `settings.toml`/`settings.local.toml` file is found, will look for a `config/` directory.